GoogleCloudDataproc/initialization-actions/secure/README.md

 In High Availability (HA) mode, a Dataproc cluster will have 3 masters.
 Such clusters, when Kerberized through this script, will have 3 KDCs, one on each of the Dataproc masters.
 The KDC running on the "first" master (```$CLUSTER_NAME-m-0```) will be the Master KDC and also serve as the Admin Server.
 The Master KDC's database will be synced to the two slave KDCs every 5 minutes through a cron job, and all 3 KDCs will be serving read traffic.

 This script will not configure automatic fail over if the Master KDC is down.
+To perform a manual fail over:
+1. On all KDC machines, in ```/etc/krb5.conf```, change the admin_server to the new Master's FQDN.
+Remove the old Master from the KDC list.
+2. On the new Master KDC, set up the cron job to propagate the database.
+3. On the new Master KDC, restart the admin_server process (```krb5-admin-server```).
+4. On all the KDC machines, restart the KDC process (```krb5-kdc```).

+For details, please refer to the [guide from MIT](https://web.mit.edu/kerberos/krb5-devel/doc/admin/install_kdc.html).

 ## Enabling cross-realm trust